Eustace Graham Keogh: Second World War

-Keogh joined the Second AIF on 17 April 1940 as a captain, and was given the AIF service number VX11986.
+Keogh joined the Second Australian Imperial Force on 17 April 1940 as a captain, and was given the AIF service number VX11986.
 He initially served as with the 7th Division headquarters (HQ) as its camp commandant.
 He became a major in the 2/24th Battalion when it was formed on 15 July, and embarked for the Middle East on the on 20 October 1940.
 On arrival he was sent to the Middle East Tactical School, where he attended the Staff Liaison Course, and was graded "distinguished".
 He was then posted back to 7th Division HQ as a GSO2.
 On 4 March 1941, he was transferred to I Corps HQ as a liaison officer, and served in this capacity during the Battle of Greece.
 He was evacuated sick to the 2nd General Hospital in July 1941, and when he was discharged in November, he became a GSO2 with the AIF Middle East HQ.
 For his service in Greece, he was mentioned in despatches on 16 April 1942.

 On 9 August 1942, Keogh embarked on the MS Skjelbred to return to Australia, arriving in Adelaide on 11 September.
 He was assigned to the Advanced Headquarters, Allied Land Forces, South West Pacific Area, (LHQ) as a GSO2 in the G Branch Directorate of Military Training.
 He became the GSO I (Staff Duties) on 20 October, and was promoted to the temporary rank of lieutenant colonel on 30 October.
 He was awarded the Efficiency Decoration on 6 May 1943.
 He was seconded to General Headquarters (GHQ) as the Regulating Officer in Lae on 17 November 1943, travelling to New Guinea by air.
 He returned to Australia on 27 February 1944, and was appointed GSO1 (Staff Duties and Training) at Second Army HQ on 6 April 1944.
 On 12 February 1945, he returned to LHQ as GSO1 (Military Training).
 He was discharged from the Army on 18 April 1946, and was placed on the retired list.
 For his services, he was awarded the 1939–1945 Star, the Africa Star, the Pacific Star, Defence Medal, War Medal 1939–1945 and the Australia Service Medal 1939–1945.
 He was given the honorary rank of colonel in the Australian Infantry Corps on 1 July 1951.